Encode-guidelines/guidelines/docs/about.md

 hero_height: is-small
 ---

-Here we will write the general introduction of the [Encode project][encode]
+Here we will soon write the general introduction of the [Encode project][encode]

 {% include links.md %}